 We shall explore the history and culture, old and new, of this beautiful, lively small city district by district.
 We begin today with an exploration of the Central Market in Vodnik Square, adjacent to the Dragon bridge.
 We then take the cable car up to Ljubljana Castle, the heart of historic Slovenia.
-The castle was beloved by the 17th-century Johann Weickhard von Valvasor, a Habsburg Baron (Freiherr) and Enlightenment-era intellectual, whose interests and imagination we encounter in many sites in Slovenia.
-Using an audio guide, you can explore the museums in this castle at your own pace.
-The panoramic views of the city also introduce us to the distinct culture of Valvasor's cherished Slovene borderland where ancient Roman, and old and current Slav, Italian (Veneto) and German (Habsburg) cultures blend.
+The panoramic views of the city also introduce us to the distinct culture of Slovene borderland where ancient Roman, and old and current Slav, Italian (Veneto) and German (Habsburg) cultures blend.
 You will have lunchtime at leisure when you may wish to visit the market square below, or the castle courtyard above.

 This afternoon is at leisure.
-You may decide to visit the Museum of Modern Art (Moderna Galerija), explore Ljubljana by yourself, or perhaps relax in our hotel.
-The Modern Art Museum charts the growing interaction of Western and Slovene art in the 19th and 20th centuries, as well as the unfurling and unravelling of artistic expression under Communism.
+You may decide to visit the Museum of Modern Art (Moderna Galerija) or explore Ljubljana by yourself.
+The Modern Art Museum charts the growing interaction of Western and Slovene art in the 19th and 20th centuries.
 We reconvene tonight for a delicious meal at Landerik, a new concept restaurant in the heart of Ljubljana, offering avant-garde and locally sourced cuisine.
 (Overnight Ljubljana) BD

-Day 3: Saturday 31 August, Ljubljana
+Day 3: Saturday 5 September, Ljubljana

-- Prehistoric and Roman Ljubljana: guided tour of the City Museum (Mestni Muzej) with a Curator - Walking tour of Roman sites in the city centre, with an expert guide from the Museum - Lunch in the Balkan café courtyard in the Križanke neighbourhood: Gostilna Plecnikov Hram na Krizanke - Joze Plecnik's Ljubljana: Architectural tour of the city centre, including a visit to Plecnik's house - National and University Library, designed by Joze Plecnik, including the renowned Reading Room
+- Prehistoric and Roman Ljubljana: guided tour of the City Museum (Mestni Muzei) with a Curator - Walking tour of Roman sites in the city centre, with an expert guide from the Museum - Lunch in the Balkan café courtyard in the Križanke neighbourhood: Gostilna Plecnikov Hram na Krizanke - Joze Plecnik's Ljubljana: Architectural tour of the city centre, including a visit to Plecnik's house - National and University Library, designed by Joze Plecnik, including the renowned Reading Room

 Today we remain close to our base, but journey back in time.
-With the older Aquileian castle looming high above, our tour centres around the lower river flat Ljubljana neighbourhood of the Križanke, an ancient church (1268) and hall (1228) complex once associated with German-speaking Spanheim-family Dukes of Carinthia (1144-1269).
-The last Duke, Ulrich III (c.
-1220-1269), tried to deter the Romance-speaking elected clerical Lords of Aquileia (Venezia-Giulia), by summoning the Order of Teutonic Knights to help him rule this Slav-speaking region ("the Windic march").
-As in Transylvania, these footloose knights over-stayed their welcome, heading to the east Baltic.
+With the older Aquileian castle looming high above, our tour centres around the neighbourhood of the Križanke, an ancient church (1268) and hall (1228) complex once associated with the Dukes of Carinthia (1144-1269).
 The Habsburgs eventually took over Ljubljana in 1335.
 Each section of the Križanke we see today, was later rebuilt, however, either in 1561 or 1715.
 Modified by the great Jozef Plecnik, the Križanke now acts as an Arts and Museums hub, and as a key summer venue of the Ljubljana Festival.

 At the City Museum of Ljubljana (Mestni Muzej), we explore Slovenia's prehistory.
 One of its most fascinating exhibits is a decorated wooden wheel which is about 5200 years old; it is thought to be the oldest wooden wheel ever found.
-It dates to the pile-dwelling period, when people dwelt in villages of stilt-houses (Ljubljansko Barje, 3000-1000 BC).
 We also discover Ljubljana's Roman past: the town of Emona (Colonia Iulia Emona) was built on the site of the prehistoric settlement in the early 1st century AD, by Augustus' troops.
 The location of the city was of strategic importance, being at a crossroads of important trade routes; at the time the Romans were conquering new lands in the Balkan south and the Pannonian east.